 Farmington is a decidedly white-collar city, with fully 85.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Farmington is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Farmington who work in office and administrative support (14.36%), food service (11.99%), and healthcare (10.38%).

 Compared to the rest of the country, citizens of Farmington spend much less time in their cars: on average, their commute to work is only 17.37 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 Being a small city, Farmington does not have a public transit system used by locals to get to and from work.

-In terms of college education, Farmington is nearly on par with the US average for all cities of 21.84%: 18.52% of adults 25 and older in Farmington have a bachelor's degree or advanced degree.
+The percentage of adults in Farmington who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in Farmington have a bachelor's degree or advanced degree.

 The per capita income in Farmington in 2010 was $20,106, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $80,424 for a family of four.
 However, Farmington contains both very wealthy and poor people as well.